ktorio/ktor-documentation/topics/server-oidc-resource-server.md

 }
 ```

-This serves a document at `/.well-known/oauth-protected-resource`.
-Most of it is filled in from the providers you
+This serves a document at `/.well-known/oauth-protected-resource`.The plugin derives the following values
-registered:
+from registered providers:

-* `authorizationServers` — the issuers of every provider that has a `bearer { }` block
+* `authorizationServers` — the issuers of every provider that has a `bearer { }` block.
-* `scopesSupported` — the scopes those providers request
+* `scopesSupported` — the scopes those providers request.
-* `bearerMethodsSupported` — `header`, when a provider reads the standard header
+* `bearerMethodsSupported` — `header`, when a provider reads the standard authorization header.

-Set any of these explicitly to override what was derived.
+Set any of these properties explicitly to override the derived value.

 Configuring a protected resource also changes the challenge.
-Instead of a bare `WWW-Authenticate: Bearer`, rejected
+Instead of a `WWW-Authenticate: Bearer` header, rejected
-requests get a pointer to the metadata document:
+requests include a pointer to the metadata document:

 ```http
 WWW-Authenticate: Bearer resource_metadata="https://api.example.com/.well-known/oauth-protected-resource"